ICanBoogie/Prototype/README.md

 ## Defining prototypes methods

-Prototype methods can be defined using a global configuration; through the `prototype` property of an `Object` instance; or using the `Prototype` instance associated with classes using the [PrototypeTrait][] trait.
+Prototype methods can be defined using a global configuration; through the `prototype` property of an `Prototyped` instance; or using the `Prototype` instance associated with classes using the [PrototypeTrait][] trait.